techidaily/site-extra-tips/source/_posts/multitask-media-magic-employing-netflix-picture-in-picture.md

 Android users have long enjoyed the use of a floating window on their devices.
 And now, this function is available for iOS users as well.
 The picture-in-picture function involves a floating window that can be resized and moved across the screen.
 You can comfortably text, mail, or browse the internet while comfortably watching a video on Netflix.
 Here is the ultimate guide to using the feature across different platforms.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/C3cJe7Wgn6I?si=EckDFML-VJ_2sYz8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 1\.
 How to Enable Picture-in-Picture on Netflix on Desktop

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Xq2r4ZKM-Po?si=fA2DdEB1op-atCkz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### PiP on Mac